Dan Flavin: Books about Flavin

 In 2004, Ridinghouse and Thames & Hudson published It Is What It Is: Dan Flavin Since 1964, which contains key essays on Flavin and reviews of his exhibitions.
 It contains the writing of critics and historians such as Donald Judd, Dore Ashton, Rosalind Krauss, Lawrence Alloway, Germano Celant, Holland Cotter.

 In 2010, artists Cindy Hinant and Nicolas Guagnini created the book FLAV, with primary archival texts and correspondence by and about Dan Flavin.

 Art market

 Each of the more than 750 light sculptures that Dan Flavin designed - usually in editions of three or five - were listed on index cards and filed away.
 When one sold, the buyer received a certificate containing a diagram of the work, its title and the artist's signature and stamp.
 If someone showed up with a certificate and a damaged fixture, Flavin would replace it.

-The highest price by one of his works in the art market was reached when Alternate Diagonals of March 2, 1964 (to Don Judd) (1964) sold at Sotheby's New York, on 14 May 2014, for $3,077,000.
+The highest price for one of his works in the art market was reached when Alternate Diagonals of March 2, 1964 (to Don Judd) (1964) sold at Sotheby's New York, on 14 May 2014, for $3,077,000.